Christmas Wishes (The Office): Synopsis

-Andy Bernard (Ed Helms) attempts to "make everyone's Christmas wishes come true".
-At a conference meeting, he vows to keep his promise to make wishes and asks the office members to also be nice to his new girlfriend Jessica (Eleanor Seigler).
-An emotionally confused Erin Hannon (Ellie Kemper) tries to be nice to Jessica, but ends up drinking too much at the party.
-Kelly Kapoor (Mindy Kaling) does her part as a friend of Erin's by being mean to Jessica, by accusing her of flatulating in public.
+Andy Bernard attempts to "make everyone's Christmas wishes come true".
+At a conference meeting, he vows to keep his promise to make wishes and asks the office members to also be nice to his new girlfriend Jessica.
+An emotionally confused Erin Hannon tries to be nice to Jessica, but ends up drinking too much at the party.
+Kelly Kapoor does her part as a friend of Erin's by being mean to Jessica, by accusing her of flatulating in public.
 In a drunken stupor, Erin tells Andy that her Christmas wish is for Jessica to die.
 Offended, he tells her to get over their breakup before storming off.

-Andy becomes concerned about Erin's behavior, not least because Robert California (James Spader) has revealed that his marriage is ending, greatly desires sex, and spends a good deal of the party hanging out with Erin and pressures her into drinking shots.
-When Andy has to drive a drunken Meredith Palmer (Kate Flannery) home, he sees Erin getting into Robert's car and he follows them with a look of panic on his face.
+Andy becomes concerned about Erin's behavior, not least because Robert California has revealed that his marriage is ending, greatly desires sex, and spends a good deal of the party hanging out with Erin and pressures her into drinking shots.
+When Andy has to drive a drunken Meredith Palmer home, he sees Erin getting into Robert's car and he follows them with a look of panic on his face.
 However, he covertly witnesses Robert being a gentleman and sending Erin off to her apartment with a hug and words of encouragement.
 Andy subsequently drives away with a wistful smile on his face.

-Dwight Schrute (Rainn Wilson) and Jim Halpert's (John Krasinski) pranking has caused Cathy Simms (Lindsey Broad) to ask Andy to move her to a different desk.
+Dwight Schrute and Jim Halpert's pranking has caused Cathy Simms to ask Andy to move her to a different desk.
 In turn, Andy orders Dwight and Jim to quit their childish behavior.
 He tells them that the next one to pull a prank will lose their Christmas bonus, and the target of the prank will get the prankster's share.
 Wanting to double their bonuses, both Dwight and Jim attempt to frame the other.
 Jim loudly releases his credit card information hoping Dwight will steal it and buy something ridiculous.
-However, Dwight orders a $200 bouquet of flowers for Pam Halpert (Jenna Fischer).
+However, Dwight orders a $200 bouquet of flowers for Pam Halpert.
 Dwight then puts a porcupine in his desk and blames Jim.
 However, Jim tricks Dwight into stating the porcupine's name (Henrietta), causing him to inadvertently reveal his intentions.
 Jim, in retaliation, defaces a picture of his daughter Cece, and blames Dwight.
 After Andy says such vandalism is grounds for termination, Jim admits he staged the crime.
 Acknowledging that his plan has backfired, Andy tells Jim that he will not touch their bonuses, and just wants their behavior to not interfere with their job performances.
-Jim assures him he will tell Dwight, but purposefully neglects to do so.
+Jim assures him he will tell Dwight, but purposely neglects to do so.
 Dwight thus continues to pull pranks on himself, to Jim's amusement.